fritz2 heavily depends on flows, introduced by kotlinx.coroutines.

 Lists, for example, the values are retrieved one by one. fritz2 relies on

-Flows to represent values that change over time (your data-model for example).
+Flows to represent values that change over time and lets you react to them (your data-model for example) .

 Flow is built from a source which creates the values.
 This source could be your model or the events raised by an element, for example.
 On the other end of the

 Flow, a simple function called for each element collects the values one by one.
-Between those two ends, various actions can be taken on the data (formatting strings, creating html-tags out of your model data, filtering the values, etc).
+Between those two ends, various actions can be taken on the data (formatting strings, filtering the values, combining values, etc).

 The great thing about